EnvisionIot/developer_bootcamp/2_Device_Connectivity_Management/lab_tutorial/302-1_connecting_device_to_EnOS_cloud_python.md

 ![](media/device_register.png)

-## Step 4: Configure the TSDB Storage Policy
+## Step 4: Configuring the TSDB Storage Policy

 EnOS Time Series Database (TSDB) provides a variety of storage options for you to store important and frequently-accessed business data.
 Through configuring storage policies, time-series data can be routed to different datastores based on data types and storage time, thus reducing data storage costs and enhancing data access efficiency.